 As the world’s largest democracy, India offers a stimulating and challenging learning environment.
 The NYSICCSI program melds direct fieldwork experience and personal reflection with a comprehensive academic program of study in history, culture, language, literature, art, religion, politics, sociology, anthropology, and economics.
 Students travel to locals across northern India over the course of the semester, sampling the diversity of peoples and cultures that is modern India.
 Our goal is that each return home with a deeply enriched understanding of one of the world’s most complex and vibrant countries.

 Coursework includes the study of historic and contemporary India focused on a theme developed by the Faculty Director, Hindi language instruction, and an independent fieldwork project.
 Additionally, students earn a unit of academic credit for their pre-departure preparation, which includes participation the prior Spring semester in the Program’s pre-departure course and a program of summer work.
-The Faculty Director of 2015 is Dr. Rima Hooja, an internationally recognized archeologist, historian and writer.
-Her theme for the 2015 program is Sacred Spaces, Global Places
+The Faculty Director for Fall 2016 is Dr. Matthew C.J.
+Rudolph.
+His theme for the 2016 program is Diamonds, Dresses and Drugs: Historical and Contemporary Supply Chains from the Silk Road to Fashion Runaway